Sawda Natheel: Border crossing

 In the past, Sawda Natheel accommodated a border crossing into the UAE.
 This crossing was a vital economic boon for Qatar as it provided a direct pathway for bilateral trade between the two countries.
-Nonetheless in the early 21st century, after renegotiation between the Saudis and Emiratis over their respective boundaries, the UAE ceded its side of the border to Saudi Arabia.
+Nonetheless, in the early 21st century, after renegotiation between the Saudis and Emiratis over their respective boundaries, the UAE ceded its side of the border to Saudi Arabia.
 This border crossing was not repurposed for Saudi Arabia-bound traffic due to a similar and more developed border crossing already existing in the nearby district of Abu Samra.

+Healthcare

+In the mid-1980s, the government opened a healthcare clinic here.

 Demographics

 As of the 2010 census, the area comprised 8 housing units and 9 establishments.
 There were 15 people living in the area, of which 100% were male and 0% were female.
 Out of the 15 inhabitants, 14 were 20 years of age or older and 1 was under the age of 20.
 The literacy rate stood at 73.4%.

 Employed persons made up 100% of the total population.
 Females accounted for 0% of the working population, while males accounted for 100% of the working population.